Saturday, December 6, 2025

 But that doesn’t mean that you have to give up beer altogether.
 You can still save the planet, one pint at a time, by cracking open a can of a sustainable craft beer.

 The global craft beer industry is booming.
-According to research firm Statista, it accounted for nearly a quarter of the total U.S. retail beer market in 2021.
+According to research firm Statista, it accounts for nearly a quarter of the total U.S. retail beer market.
 And it’s only projected to get bigger.

-Unlike large breweries — think Heineken, Budweiser, and Coors — craft brewing companies, or microbreweries, produce small amounts of beer at a time.
+Unlike large breweries — think Heineken, Budweiser, and Coors — craft brewing companies, or microbreweries, produce smaller amounts of beer at a time.
 (Brewers are considered small if they produce six million barrels of beer or less per year, according to the Brewers Association.
-To put this into perspective, Heineken produced 186 million barrels of beer in 2020 alone.)
+To put this into perspective, Heineken produced 186 million barrels of beer in 2020 alone.

 Craft beer companies, which are usually independently owned, tend to place a higher value on the ingredients and brewing techniques used to make their batches.
 But just because they’re smaller, doesn’t mean that they have less of an impact on the planet.